Apelsinka223/test_match/README.md

 * ignore order of lists item (with option `ignore_order: true`)

 ### What is for `assert_match/3` and `refute_match/3`?
 It is same as `assert RecursiveMatch.match_r`, but with detailed fail message.
-ExUnit has no special message for `match_r/3` and even special message for `match?/2` is not detailed enough, it has no diff in fail message.
+ExUnit has no special message for `match_r/3` and even no special message for `match?/2` is not detailed enough, it has no diff in fail message.

 `assert_match/3` provides diff in test fail message